World War II reparations: Yugoslavia

 The Socialist Federal Republic of Yugoslavia received a value of US$36 billion, in industrial equipment from the dismantled German factories.
 West Germany also paid 8 million German marks as reparations for forced human experimentation on Yugoslav citizens.

 Soviet Union

 The Soviet Union received compensation under the Paris Peace Treaty in 1947 from four Axis allied powers, in addition to the large reparations paid to the Soviet Union by the Soviet Occupation Zone in Germany and the eventual German Democratic Republic in the form of machinery (entire factories were dismantled and shipped to the Soviet Union) as well as food, industrial products, and consumer goods.
 The USSR was owed $100 million from Italy, $300 million from Finland, $200 million from Hungary, and $300 million from Romania, amounting to approximately $12 billion in total in 2022.

+Other Axis nations

+Italian reparation payments amounted to about 366 million USD and were paid to the Soviet Union, Greece, Yugoslavia, Albania, and Ethiopia.
+Finland, Romania and Hungary had to pay reparations worth about 300 million USD each, mostly paid in natural goods.
+Bulgaria had to pay reparations worth about 70 million USD.
+Most of these reparations were not paid in full by the countries which later fell under the umbrella of the Soviet Union, because the Soviet Union officially cancelled them.

+Japan paid its reparations similar to Germany through dismantling of industrial equipment, delivery of raw materials and confiscation of industrial output.
+Only minor payments were made to other Asian countries, specifically to Burma, Cambodia, Indonesia, Laos, Philippines, South Korea, Vietnam, and Thailand.
+Overall Japanese reparations amounted to about 1.5 billion US dollars which was about 4% of its GDP.